xiaoliangstd/unitree_guide-docs/source/docs/Practice/practice6.md

 padding: 1px;">FreeStand</div>
 </center>
 <br>

-The specific implementation of this state is through the the algorithm introduced in section 6.1.1 of this chapter. to calculate the position of each foot end in the target pose of the robot.
+The implementation of this state is through the algorithm introduced in section 6.1.1. to calculate the position of each foot end in the target pose of the robot.
 Then, the target position of each joint is calculated and the joint position is controlled.
 Although the algorithm in section 6.1.1 can control the robot in three directions of translation and three directions of rotation